online doctor logo

 Mode of Transmission of Oral Herpes

 Herpes virus commonly resides on the skin or is presented in saliva.
-Hence close contact with a person who has the infection results in a condition.
+Hence close contact with a person with the infection results in a condition.
 The transmission of the virus is more likely if the person has an outbreak or the presence of sores.
 Although, you can infect someone else even if you have no symptoms.
 This is known as asymptomatic viral shedding.

 HSV-1 can be passed on by: